openslide/openslide.github.io/docs/testsuite/index.md

 variables to a comma-separated list of cases which are expected to fail during `run` or `valgrind`, respectively.

+### Using a local mirror

+If you have a local mirror of the openslide-testdata repository, you can specify its URL using the `OPENSLIDE_TESTDATA_URL` environment variable.

 ## Adding new slides